 Start lying on your back, core activated to press your lower back into the mat.

-Lift your knees towards your chest, knees bent to form a 90 degree angle (knees stacked on top of hips), and extend your arms overhead.
+Lift your knees to form a 90-degree angle (knees stacked on top of hips), and extend your hands straight overhead.
+Bring the soles of your feet to touch, knees wide.

 Contract your ab muscles as you extend your right arm overhead while simultaneously straightening your left leg.
 Return to the starting position.